Ghana was amazing!

 For anyone considering an elective abroad, I would highly recommend Ghana without any hesitation.
 It is, however, essential to bear in mind that you must embrace the culture and the way the professionals practice midwifery.
 It is fundamental to keep a non-judgmental view of the practices and to always be enthusiastic.

-I am so incredibly proud of myself for grabbing this experience with both hands and going for it.
+I'm so proud of myself for grabbing this experience with both hands and going for it.
 I would have regretted it massively if I didn’t go.
 My advice to you would be… go for it!